M

 The mind makes its own limits.

-The mind is a fresh commodity: it will rot if it is not renewed.
+it will rot if it is not renewed.

-The mind paints the beautiful and the ugly, the good and the bad, the miserable and the wonderful, in its own image.
+the good and the bad, the miserable and the wonderful,

 When we listen fully, the wall of opinions falls down.